mdbenito/paperwhy/README.md

 This site is built with [HUGO](gohugo.io) based on the [hikari](github.com/digitalcraftsman/hugo-hikari-theme) theme.
 Deployment is through bitbucket pipelines via [aerobatic](aerobatic.com).
+A custom docker image is used because we need Hugo >= 0.20 and currently (May 2017) aerobatic's docker container for hugo has version 0.19

 ## Credits